+- Portable lighting applications

+- 3.5 to 35 volts input

 - 128 to 1 brightness control, 15 settings

 - Instant full-brightness control

 - Constant current output up to 40 volts

 - Low battery warning (adjustable)

-Discharged battery shut-off
+- Discharged battery shut-off

 - Auto shut-off (enabled by user)

 - < 10μA off current

 - Internal power FETs, 2A / 1A

 - Gate drive for external devices

+- Internal 5V regulation

 - Special modes: Flashing and SOS

-The 904 / 905 parts provide portable lighting products the ability to control brightness over a 128 to 1 range, monitor battery status, and operate as a signaling device.
+The 906 part provides portable lighting products the ability to control brightness over a 128 to 1 range, monitor battery status, and operate as a signaling device.
 This allows the user to fine tune the light output for the application and maximize battery run-time.
 The low off-current permits continuous connection to the battery for years of standby operation.

-These products combine the features found in systems using discrete parts, a LED driver and micro controller into one 4x4 mm QFN package.
+This product combines the features found in systems using discrete parts, a LED driver and micro controller into one 4x4 mm QFN package.